youkai-pl/lanchat/Docs/API.md

 ### list

 List of IP addresses of nodes connected to the sending node.
-Used when UDP broadcast doesn't work for some reason
+Used when UDP broadcast doesn't work for some reason.

 | Key           | Value         | Description                                              |
 | ------------- | ------------- | -------------------------------------------------------- |